zdomjus60/pdf-english-translator/README.md

 ## Features

 - Extracts text and images from a PDF file.
-- Translates text to a specified language (default: Italian) using Google Translate.
+- Translates text to a user-specified language (defaults to Italian) using Google Translate.
 - Processes pages in parallel for improved speed (multithreading).
-- Intelligently filters out full-page scans from the image gallery.
+- Intelligently filters out full-page scans and small decorative images.
 - Renders the output as a clean, readable HTML file with the translated text first, followed by a gallery of extracted images.

 ## Dependencies